jerrydaphantom/hkjc-ml-research/README.md

 ## Strategy Research Findings

-It is obvious that **predictive accuracy does not automatically imply profitability** due to varying dividends.
+It is obvious that **predictive accuracy does not automatically imply profitability**, especially in a pari-mutuel market where price matters as much as hit rate.

 When betting every model top pick from the shortlisted market-aware pipelines, results remained negative on the test set: